Joe Iacone

 Joseph Iacone (born 1940) is a former American football running back.
 He played college football at West Chester State University from 1960 to 1962 where he was twice named a Little All-America and All-East fullback.
 He was the leading rusher in NCAA Division II as a sophomore and set career and single-season Pennsylvania State Athletic Conference rushing and scoring records that remained unbroken for two to three decades.
 He averaged 139.5 yards per game over his three years at West Chester, which ranked second all-time in NCAA Division II history at the time.

-Early years
+Early life

 Iacone was born in 1940.
 He attended Radnor High School in Radnor Township, Pennsylvania, where he earned high school All-American honors in football, and also participated in track and basketball.
 In 2003, he was part of the first group of athletes inducted into the Radnor High School Hall of Fame.